vldbss-2023/lab2-cloud-service-availability/README.md

 ## Learning Objectives

-- Understand the definition of availability
+- Learn the definition and measurement of availability
--
+- Learn how to think about service availability
+- Learn some best practices about high availability

 ## Pre-requisites
 Lab3 has the same prerequisites as lab1. it will speed up the progress of lab3 if you have completed lab1.